 Some of them will even spoil you with gifts and treats.

 Of course this is not always the case, and it is important to never let your guard down with a good regular.
 They are human, and they can become too attached.
 What was once a very healthy and professional relationship can turn into one filled with emotion, jealousy and ill feelings.
 This is when it is time to say goodbye – no matter how good a regular he is.

-At the end of the day, an escort service is a professional one, and this must never be forgotten.
+At the end of the day, an adult service provider is a professional one, and this must never be forgotten.